See also

 Dosage

-- Include all sources of potassium when calculating replacement doses and infusion rates (eg additives to maintenance fluids, Parenteral Nutrition, oral/enteral supplements).
+- Include all sources of potassium when calculating replacement doses and infusion rates, eg additives to maintenance fluids, parenteral nutrition, oral/enteral supplements

-Acute replacement dose
+Acute intravenous potassium replacement dose

-Repeat serum potassium level
+Repeat serum potassium level |

 General ward |

-0.2 mmol/kg/hour for 3 hours (maximum 10 mmol/hour)
+0.2 mmol/kg/hour for 3 hours (max 10 mmol/hour)

 Note: Dose likely to require intravenous fluid rate greater than maintenance fluid rate |

-<3 mmol/L or risk of cardiac arrhythmia |
+Only required if serum potassium <3 mmol/L or risk of cardiac arrhythmia |

-Check serum potassium level before administering further potassium
+Check serum potassium level before administering further replacement |

-Critical Care Areas |
+Critical care area |

-0.4 mmol/kg/hour for 1 - 2 hours (maximum 20 mmol/hour)
+0.4 mmol/kg/hour for 1-2 hours (max 20 mmol/hour)

-Note: Dose likely to require concentrated potassium infusion (see below) and central line |
+Note: Likely to require concentrated potassium infusion (see below) and central line |

 Yes |